goromal/projects/README.md

 # Projects

-Assorted autonomy-related projects that I've worked on either during my free time or in school.
+Assorted autonomy-related projects that I've worked on either during my free time or from when I was in school.

 To generate updated docs, run